s28977/snake-web/README.md

 # Snake Web Game

 This is a simple browser-based Snake game implemented in Python using Flask and MongoDB.
-Thanks to the magic of Docker, you don't need to install anything else (e.g. Python) other then Docker!
+Thanks to the magic of Docker containerization, you don't need to install anything else (e.g. Python) other then Docker itself!

 ## How to install the game